 Contact us to arrange a personal consultation.

 We can use the Portrait laser, anti-wrinkle injections or blepharoplasty (eyelid surgery) to rejuvenate the eye area.
-The blepharoplasty is a very common procedure, though it may be used differently by different populations.
+The blepharoplasty is a very common procedure, though it may be used differently by different ethnic populations & age groups.

 There is a form of blepharoplasty that is often used by those with a full upper eyelid that doesn’t have a crease in it.
 This is often dubbed the ‘Asian blepharoplasty’, because most of those seeking this variation on the blepharoplasty are Asians wishing to have an eyelid with a crease in it.
 The other population choosing blepharoplasty for eye rejuvenation are older people who have an upper eyelid that has started to droop over the eyelash.
 This can impact vision or simply be out of the range of what they consider to be aesthetically appealing.